Skip to main content

 The NBSOIL consortium will contribute decisively to achieve the Soil Health Mission by mainstreaming NBS knowledge and advice for soil management, providing Soil Health Living Labs facilitators, making soil monitoring and mapping tech user friendly and inclusive and embedding soil care across all land management and land related decision making processes.

 NBSOIL project ambition is to develop training program for soil advisors who would facilitate improved soil management across land use types and sectors.
-Within first 18 months of the project, substantial effort was dedicted to prototyping the Soil Academy.
+Within first 36 months of the project, substantial effort was dedicted to prototyping the Soil Academy.
 The activities were started with exploration of existing knowledge resources to develop a 6-hour MOOC (Massive Open Online Course) to raise soil literacy and engage new and existing soil advisers.
 The Academy concept and content was developed through the co-creation process.
-The Academy co-creation workshops, separate for each Academy module, involved a group of 50 experts who contributed to pre-design of module content.
-The overall Academy structure have been developed to consist with 4 modules (Module 1 – Soil and nature based solutions, Module 2 – Facilitating soil health Living Labs, Module 3 – Digital tools for soil health monitoring and mapping, Module 4 - Improving soil-related decision making in business and policy) and 3 levels in each of the module.
-Learning content for Module 1 has been developed and transferred into Moodle platform.
-The Academy launch webinar was scheduled for June 6, 2024 as one of the project milestones.
+The overall Academy structure have been developed to consist with 4 modules (Module 1 – Soil and nature based solutions, Module 2 – Facilitating soil health Living Labs, Module 3 – Digital tools for soil health monitoring and mapping, Module 4 - Improving soil-related decision making in business and policy).
+The Academy launch webinar was organized on June 6, 2024 as one of the project milestones.
+All Academy modules, as well as the MOOC, were developed and uploaded to the Moodle platform.
+All 4 advanced modules are developed in 3 levels that are written in English.
+Furthermore, all modules have a first level available in 7 languages (project languages: English, Polish, German, Dutch, French, Italian, Spanish) that sets the scene, and is followed by 2 upgraded levels.
+All other WPs supported the Soil Academy providing knowledge basis for the content of modules and opportunities for demonstration of soil regeneration, NBS and various tools.

 NBSOIL has the ambition to contribute to achieving Soil Mission objectives through scientific developments and its impacts in societal and economic fields.
 The results that go beyond the state of the art are also decisive for the project impact.
 NBSOIL relies on producing new and integrating existing knowledge on NBS effects for soil health, innovative soil health monitoring, using digotal tools in soil and NBS testing, developing soil advice business cases, facilitating improved soil management across land use types.